LitoMore/litomore.me/content/posts/20241024-how-do-i-manage-posts.md

 gh-pages -d public
 ```

+### Want a simpler deployment workflow?

+Conguratulations on getting here.
 You can also follow the [Cloudflare Pages guide for Zola] to make your deployment to a simple `git push`.

+The only thing to note is that you need to change the deployment version to 1.
+It is because the Zola is no longer supported on build system 2.

+Remember to change the production branch from `gh-pages` back to `main` in the meantime.

 ### Links

-- [Cloudflare Pages guide for Zola]: https://developers.cloudflare.com/pages/framework-guides/deploy-a-zola-site/
+- [Cloudflare Pages guide for Zola]
 - [gh-pages]
-- [GitHub Actions]
 - [GitHub Pages]
 - [Zola]